network-analytics/mdt-dialout-collector/README.md

 | Cisco  | XE (...)    | GPB-KV       | [XE Telemetry .proto](https://github.com/ios-xr/model-driven-telemetry/blob/ebc059d77f813b63bb5a3139f5178ad11665d49f/protos/66x/telemetry.proto)  |
 | Huawei | VRP (...)   | JSON, GPB-KV | [VRP Telemetry .proto](https://support.huawei.com/enterprise/en/doc/EDOC1100139549/40577baf/common-proto-files)                                   |

-#### How to build
+#### How to build`

 - It's recommended to compile gRPC and all the associated libraries from scratch.
-The [gRPC's Quick start guide](https://grpc.io/docs/languages/cpp/quickstart/) is describing in detail the compile/install procedure.If you're running a Debian derived Linux distribution you can also refer to the [Alfanetti](https://www.alfanetti.org/grpc-compile-debian.html) documentation.
+The [gRPC's Quick start guide](https://grpc.io/docs/languages/cpp/quickstart/) is describing in detail the compile/install procedure.
+If you're running a Debian derived Linux distribution you can also refer to the [Alfanetti](https://www.alfanetti.org/grpc-compile-debian.html) documentation.

 - Libraries like jsoncpp & librdkafka are also required.